DavidWalz/pyENDF6/README.md

 This python module provides a minimal set of function for reading tabulated data from ENDF nuclear data files (see https://www-nds.iaea.org/public/endf/).

+*Note: I won't further develop this script, since I'm not working with ENDF files anymore.*

 #### Example
 ```python
 import ENDF6